Get Funding & Stay in Control

 Can You Upload Directly to Apple Music?

 Unlike Spotify, Apple Music doesn’t allow independent artists to upload their music directly to the platform.
 Instead, you’ll need to work with an Apple-approved music distributor or aggregator to get your music on Apple Music and iTunes.
-These distributors ensure your music is correctly formatted, meets Apple’s guidelines, and is available for streaming or sale.
+These distributors ensure your music is correctly formatted, meets Apple’s guidelines, and is available for streaming or sale, and they deliver your music to Apple Music and other platforms.

 Uploading Your Songs to Apple Music: a step-by-step guide